The Complexity of Drawing Graphs on Few Lines and Few Planes: Computational Complexity of the Plane Cover Number

 We now introduce what we call the \emph{intersection line gadget}; see Fig.~\ref{fig:intersectionLineGadget}.
 It consists of a $K_{3,4}$ in which the vertices in the smaller set of the bipartition---denoted by $v_1$, $v_2$, and $v_3$---are connected by a path.
-We denote the vertices in the other set by $u_1$, $u_2$, $u_3$, and $u_4$.
+The vertices in the other set are denoted by $u_1$, $u_2$, $u_3$, and $u_4$.

-\begin{lemma} If a graph containing the intersection line gadget can be embedded on two non-parallel planes, the vertices $v_1$, $v_2$, and $v_3$ must be drawn on the intersection line of the two planes while the vertices $u_1$, $u_2$, $u_3$, and $u_4$ cannot lie on the intersection line. \end{lemma} \begin{proof} For a contradiction, assume that the middle vertex $v_2$ is not drawn on this intersection line, but in another position on plane $P$.
+\begin{lemma} If a graph containing the intersection line gadget as a subgraph can be embedded on two non-parallel planes, the vertices $v_1$, $v_2$, and $v_3$ must be drawn on the intersection line of the two planes while the vertices $u_1$, $u_2$, $u_3$, and $u_4$ cannot lie on the intersection line. \end{lemma} \begin{proof} Let $\ell$ be the intersection line of the two planes.
+For a contradiction, assume that the middle vertex $v_2$ is not drawn on $\ell$, but in another position on plane $P$.
 This implies that its whole neighborhood $N(v_2)$, which consists of all other vertices of the gadget, has to be placed on $P$, too.
 But $N(v_2) + v_2$ is a supergraph of $K_{3,3}$ and thus cannot be drawn in one plane.
-Hence, $v_2$ has to be drawn on the intersection line.
+Hence, $v_2$ has to be drawn on $\ell$.

-Now assume that $v_1$ lies on $P$, but not on the intersection line.
+Now assume that $v_1$ lies on $P$, but not on $\ell$.
 Then, again, its neighborhood -- including the vertices $u_1$, $u_2$, and $u_3$ -- is also drawn on $P$.
-At most two of these vertices can be drawn on the intersection line because they are all neighbors of $v_2$.
-Therefore, one of them, say $u_3$, lies on $P$ without the intersection line.
+At most two of these vertices can be drawn on $\ell$ because they are all neighbors of $v_2$.
+Therefore, one of them, say $u_3$, lies on $P$ without $\ell$.
 As $v_3$ is a neighbor of $u_3$, it is also placed on $P$.
-Again we draw a supergraph of $K_{3,3}$ on $P$, a contradiction.
+Again we draw a supergraph of $K_{3,3}$ on $P$; a contradiction.

-By applying a symmetric argument to~$v_3$, we can infer that $v_1$, $v_2$, and $v_3$ have to be drawn on the intersection line.
-Since $u_1, u_2, u_3, u_4$ are adjacent to all of the three vertices, they clearly cannot lie on the intersection line. \end{proof}
+By applying a symmetric argument to~$v_3$, we can infer that $v_1$, $v_2$, and $v_3$ have to be drawn on~$\ell$.
+Since $u_1, u_2, u_3, u_4$ are adjacent to all of the three vertices, they clearly cannot lie on~$\ell$. \end{proof}